nikhildutta24/fantasy_football_power_rankings/README.md

 - **Injury-aware rankings** with position-weighted adn starter/bench-aware impact scoring
 - **Walk-forward predictive model** using linear regression trained on past weeks to avoid lookahead bias
 - **Two Ranking Systems**: a hand-tuned static power scoreand a data-learned dynamic power score
--   (further fine-tuning in progress to optimize data-learned model and ultimately phase out the hand-tuned model)
+  - (Further fine-tuning in progress to optimize data-learned model and ultimately phase out the hand-tuned model)
 - **Luck metric** comparing actual wins to expected wins based on league-wide scoring each week

 ---